Q: How can I keep my brooder warm during a power outage so my baby chicks don't die?

 - Insulate Your Brooder - Covering or partially covering the top of the brooder with a towel can help prevent drafts and conserve heat.
 You can also add extra bedding to help insulate the floor and wrap the sides of the brooder with a blanket or insulation.

 If you place a blanket or towel on top of your brooder, be sure to UNPLUG your heat lamp or other heat source first, or it could start a fire or overheat your chicks when the power comes back on.
 Be sure to monitor the power carefully and as soon as you notice that it has turned back on, remove the covering and turn on the heater.
 This will help you avoid the risk of fire or overheating.

-This may also help with fertile egg incubation in a long outage... but maintaining an appropriate temperature and humidity level will be extraordinarily difficult, to say the least.
-Chicks can move closer to or further away from a heat source, but your fertile eggs can't, so with fertile eggs, please be sure to use this option only as a last resort in a long outage.
+These suggestions may also help with fertile egg incubation in a long outage, but it is important to know that maintaining an appropriate temperature and humidity level in a incubator will be extraordinarily difficult, to say the least.
+Chicks can move closer to or further away from a heat source, but your fertile eggs can't, so with fertile eggs, please be sure to use these options only as a last resort in a long outage.